VILLASframework/node/doc/nodes/Socket.md

 ## Network Emulation {#netem}

-S2SS supports the emulation of wide-area network characterisics.
+VILLASnode supports the emulation of wide-area network characterisics.

 This emulation can be configured on a per-node basis for **outgoing** (egress) data only.
 Incoming data is not processed by the network emulation!